What does an Editor look for?

 Think before you do the study

-No amount of eminence or presentational skill will conceal the fact that you have not read the literature carefully, asked the right question, planned the right experiment, used the right methods, studied a sufficient number of subjects, analysed your results correctly, and drawn sensible conclusions.
+No amount of eminence or presentational skill will conceal the fact that you have not read the literature carefully, asked the right question, planned the right experiment, used the right methods, included a sufficient number of participants, analysed your results correctly, and drawn sensible conclusions.

 Think before you write